africanproofs/apregister/SECURITY.md

 This contract has **not** received a third-party security audit.
 The current security posture is:

-- Internal review by AP's automated audit tooling (55 unit + fuzz tests + 4 fork tests against Flare mainnet `isRegisteredIdentity` reads)
+- Internal review by AP's automated audit tooling (64 tests: 55 unit/fuzz + 4 fork against Flare mainnet `isRegisteredIdentity` reads + 5 invariant)
 - Zero Critical / High / Medium findings from internal review
 - No admin surface, no upgrade path, no funds held by the contract
 - Constructor-pinned identity registry — immutable after deployment